by being the best that we can be!

 The children at Usworth Colliery Primary School follow ‘The Colliery Code’ as well as devising their own class rules which link in with the School Behaviour Policy and our positive reward system.
 All classrooms display ‘The Colliery Code’ and we praise and reward children in a variety of ways for following the school rules.

 At Usworth Colliery Primary School, pupils are encouraged to make positive choices, knowing that they are in a safe and supportive environment.
-Positive choices are rewarded through House Points, Class Dojo Points, Certificates and our individual Class Reward system.
+Positive choices are rewarded through House Points, Twitter Stars and our individual Class Reward system.

 As a school, we educate and provide boundaries for young pupils to make positive choices.
 Our outside areas in EYFS and in our Base unit, as well as Forest School for example, offer many opportunities for the children to develop the ability to make safe choices within their environment.
 These opportunities also exist in our range of After School Clubs and at lunch and break times.

-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety, PHCSE lessons and Circle Times.
-Whether it is through choice of challenge, how they record their learning, lunch and playtime options, or participation in our extra-curricular clubs and opportunities, pupils are consistently given the freedom to make choices.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our ICT E-Safety lessons and PSHCE lessons.

 Our whole school ethos and Behaviour Policy incorporate the value of respect.
 Tolerance is promoted through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Our school rules and aims promote respect and tolerance for others and this is reiterated through our classroom and attitude to learning rules.
-Our local Reverend regularly leads assemblies and most religions are taught during RE lessons, so that children can gain an understanding of each faith.
-Pupils are also given regular opportunities to visit places of worship.
+Pupils are also given opportunities to visit places of worship.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and why their faith is important to them.
 Whole school assemblies, class assemblies and discussions regarding current affairs, reflect on themes of prejudice and diversity, in order to promote an inclusive culture.

 As part of our PHCSE curriculum, tolerance and respect of different types of families are promoted through a scheme of work on homophobic, transphobic and biphobic bullying.
 A range of books and materials which reflect the diverse families in our community, provide an excellent starting point from which we talk with pupils about how every type of family is special and unique.
 Our school libraries contain a range of books that reflect the diverse voices present in our society, as well as tales from other cultures.